peopleofnita/peopleofnita.github.io/_posts/2025-11-04-Divyansh-Singhal.md

 ---
 layout: post
-title: "From Dreams to Destiny (#18 Divyansh Singhal, Mathematics and Computing batch of 2026)"
+title: "A Journey of Acceptance (#18 Divyansh Singhal, Mathematics and Computing, batch of 2026)"
 ---

-From Dreams to Destiny: A Journey Through NIT Agartala

 I loved Mathematics, though I still had no concrete goal of cracking JEE.